ioannad/lambda/README.md

 # TODO

 Immediate TODO goals, in my priority order, starting from highest priority.
--  Implement Tromp's Combinatorial Logic representation in the form of SKI-calculus (towards a stack machine), from his 2018 paper [Tro18].
+-  Implement Tromp's cross interpreter for SKI-terms.
+-  Add transformation of SKI-calculus terms to WebAssembly.
+-  Implement more encodings or/and replace them with primitives of a target language (e.g. WebAssembly).
 -  Find a nicer way around printing keywords with their dots (print related functions in ui.lisp are messy!)
 -  Implement UI for steppers.
 -  Find a faster encoding for natural numbers or integers, or/and get common lisp (or other target languages, such as the above mentioned stack machine)
--  Implement Tromp's binary format for closed terms, again from [Tro18].
 -  Compile to my computer's assembly (with the help of disassembly).
--  Implement more encodings or/and replace them with primitives of a target language.
 -  Unify the 3 UI "modes" into one big REPL.
-Low priority because it's probably not helping in the main goals of this project.
+Low priority because it's probably not that relevant to the main goals of this project.

 # References